The degree-restricted random process is far from uniform: Core switching arguments

 \end{definition} The next lemma, whose proof we defer to \refS{sec:goodswitch}, shows that for good clusters we can indeed strengthen the switching-type estimate of \refL{switch} by an extra factor of~$1+\epsilon$. \begin{lemma}[Switching of good clusters] There are~$\epsilon,n_0>0$ such that the following holds for all~${n \ge n_0}$: if~${C^+,C^-}$ are switching-partners and ${C^+=C^+(G,ab,xy)}$ is good, then we have

 \end{lemma}

-Recall that that $\Xs(G)$~is the number of small edges in a configuration-graph~$G$, and that $\mu$~is approximately the expected number of small edges in a uniform configuration-graph with degree sequence~$\bdn$.
+Recall that $\Xs(G)$~is the number of small edges in a configuration-graph~$G$, and that $\mu$~is approximately the expected number of small edges in a uniform configuration-graph with degree sequence~$\bdn$.
 Our main technical result \refT{main} bounds the probability that, in the graph chosen by the relaxed $\bdn$-process, the number of small edges has a small (but significant) distance from $\mu$.
 We thus define

 and henceforth focus on the configuration-graphs $G\in \cN_{\gamma\mu}$ where $\gamma>0$ is a constant.
 For such~$G$, different choices for $a,b,x,y$ can yield different upper clusters $C^+(G,ab,xy)$, and similarly for lower clusters.
-Note that while switching partners form a bijection upon specifying $a,b,x,y$, each configuration-graph can have different switching partners for different choices of those four vertices.
+Note that while switching-partners form a bijection upon specifying $a,b,x,y$, each configuration-graph can have different switching-partners for different choices of those four vertices.
 One particularly noteworthy example arises when we exchange $x,y$.
 Note that $C^+(G,ab,xy) = C^+(G,ab,yx)$, but $C^-(G,ax, by)$ and $C^-(G,ay,bx)$ are disjoint.
 Similarly when we exchange $a,b$.
-This leads us to specify the following convention, which will be useful for the counting result \refL{coefficients} below. \begin{convention} $C^+(G,ab,xy), C^+(G,ab,yx), C^+(G,ba,xy), C^+(G,ba,yx)$ are considered to be four different clusters, despite the fact that they are identical.
+This could potentially create a problem with our definition of switching-partners, since the switching-partner of $C^+(G^+,ab,xy)$ is defined to be $C^-(G^-,ax,by)$, while the switching-partner of $C^+(G^+,ab,yx)$ is defined to be $C^-(G^-,ay,bx)$.
+To account for this problem we specify the following convention, which will be key for the counting result Lemma~\ref{coefficients} below (as well as Observation~\ref{obs:convention} in Section~\ref{sec:counting}). \begin{convention} $C^+(G,ab,xy), C^+(G,ab,yx), C^+(G,ba,xy), C^+(G,ba,yx)$ are considered to be four different clusters, despite the fact that they are identical.
 Similarly $C^-(G,ax,by)$, $C^-(G,by, ax)$ are considered to be two different clusters and so are $C^-(G,ay,bx)$, $C^-(G,bx, ay)$.
-On the other hand, $C^+(G,ax,by)$ and $C^+(G,xa,by)$ are considered the same (since they are not obtained by swapping $a,x$, not $a,b$ or $x,y$).
-The main reason behind using this convention is to form a bijection between the set of all upper clusters and the set of all lower clusters by mapping the upper cluster $C^+(G^+,ab,xy)$ to its switching partner $C^-(G^-,ax,by)$. \end{convention}
+On the other hand, $C^-(G,ax,by)$ and $C^-(G,xa,by)$ are considered the same; note that this does not lead to any problems in our definition of switching-partners, since we list the edge as ``$ax$'' rather than ``$xa$'' in our definitions of lower clusters and switching-partners. \end{convention}